 Kateri has to win this fight.
 And so, she goes looking for the best swordsman there is, the very person she longs to kill—Cion, the leader of the desert boys.

 However, when Kateri is out in the desert, she learns truths that will reshape her world.

-I was excited to read Desert Queen when I got it from the library.
+I was excited to read Tiger Queen when I got it from the library.
 While I felt like I had a hunch where the plot would be going, I was curious to see how the author was going to get there.